607th Air Control Squadron: Modern era

 The Control and Reporting Center integrated three distinct Air Force Specialty Codes (AFSC) into a unified career field, known as the Mission Systems Operator (MSO), in alignment with the objectives set forth by General Charles Brown Jr., Chief of Staff of the United States Air Force.
 Mission Systems Operators, now under the Multi-Capable Airmen Concept conduct the roles of Surveillance Technicians (ST), Interface Control Technicians (ICT) and Air Surveillance Technicians (AST).

 In the summer of 2024, the 607th Air Control Squadron deployed a crew to Red Flag at Nellis Air Force Base, NV to operate and employ utilizing Tactical Operating Center-Lite (TOC-L), the future replacement to 23A CRC employment.

+On 17 July 2026, the 607th Air Control Squadron was reassigned from the 56th Operations Group to the 479th Flying Training Group, headquartered at Naval Air Station Pensacola, Florida.
+The reassignment retained the squadron under Air Education and Training Command as the 56th Fighter Wing transitioned to Air Combat Command, preserving AETC oversight of the squadron’s Undergraduate Weapons Director training mission.